 When an order is completed, all the Expenses attached to that order and any related Dispatches will appear in the Bill Posting module, much as the Order will appear in Invoicing.
 While it is possible to post these related Bills along with the Invoice – as we explained in Posting and Transmitting Invoices – you may also choose to post the Bills separately.

 Creating Stand-Alone Bills

-Of course, not every Expense will be related directly to an Order – whether it be office expenses, insurance premiums, employee wages, or any of the many other miscellaneous costs of doing business.
+Of course, not every Expense will be related directly to an Order – whether it be office expenses, insurance premiums, employee wages, or any other miscellaneous costs of doing business.
 To track these expenses, you will have to create a stand-alone Bill.

 Once they have all been added, the Bill is done.
-If you want, you can Post it directly by using the ‘Post’ button at the top of the record – or do so later, from the Bill Posting screen.
+You can Post it directly by using the ‘Post’ button at the top of the record – or do so later, from the Bill Posting screen.